 Certificate of Particulars

-f you need to provide written authentication of your New Zealand driving experience (for Driver's Test) you can request a Certificate of Particulars.
+If you need to provide written authentication of your New Zealand driving experience (for Driver's Test) you can request a Certificate of Particulars(external link).
 This certificate sets out all details relevant to your New Zealand licence.
-Information on how to apply can be found here(external link).

 Obtaining a copy of your criminal record